Zeta-and-Company/pydistinto/README.md

 ## What is the purpose?

 To facilitate the use of relevant measures that can be used for contrastive text analysis, we are developing a tool written in Python called `Pydistinto` as part of the "Zeta and Company" project.
 The goal of our project is to achieve a deeper understanding of the different measures of distinctiveness and to propose improvements for their implementation and use.
-For this purpose, we created a conceptual framework of different measures of distinctiveness and Pydistinto.
+For this purpose, we created a [conceptual framework](http://doi.org/10.5281/zenodo.5092328) of different measures of distinctiveness.
+Based on the framework and Codes from [Pyzeta](https://github.com/cligs/pyzeta) Pydistinto has been developed.

 ## Getting help